Saintfield: History

-1798 in Saintfield
+1798 Rebellion

 In 1792 the Presbyterian minister Thomas Ledlie Birch convened a Saintfield branch of the Society of United Irishmen, founded the year before by liberal Protestant in Belfast, and moved their first resolutions.
 These called for "a more equal representation of the people" in the Parliament in Dublin and the recognition of "our brethren Roman Catholics as men deprived of their just rights".
 Faced with growing repression, the United Irishmen launched a rebellion in 1798, which began with a largely Catholic uprising in Leinster but quickly spread to the Presbyterian Ulster.

-On 9 June 1798, a British force was ambushed in a wood near Saintfield.
+On 9 June 1798, during the Battle of Saintfield, a British force was ambushed in a wood near Saintfield.
 About 100 men were killed altogether, and the United Irishmen emerged victorious.
 The headstones of men who were killed in this battle can be seen near the river at the bottom of the First Presbyterian Church graveyard.
 Following a patriotic sermon delivered by Birch, the insurgents marched south to the main rebel encampment at Ballynahinch, where on 13 June they were routed by government forces.
 In the aftermath of the battle, Saintfield was sacked and only a few pre-1798 buildings remain.

 The village was subsequently rebuilt.
-In 1802 the Price family residence in Main Street was converted to an inn.
-In 1803 the Market House was built.
+In 1802, the Price family residence in Main Street was converted to an inn.
+In 1803, the Market House was built.
 The White Horse Inn was also built and almshouses in 1813.
 However, the village declined from the mid-19th century, with population reducing from 923 in 1851 to 533 just before the First World War.

+The Troubles

+On 26 January 1974, soldiers from the Special Air Service (SAS) intercepted a team of loyalist paramilitaries returning weapons to a derelict farmhouse on the outskirts of Saintfield that was being used as an arms cache.
+One of the loyalists was shot and wounded in the chest as he entered the farmhouse and ascended the staircase.
+Three comrades waiting for him in front of the building were captured by soldiers emerging from a hidden observation post.